-If your DataFrame has 12 rows and you use maxrows (10, Other) as filter, you'll get a table that shows the first 9 rows as-is and sums up the remaining 3 rows under the label Other.
-If your data is unsorted, combine it with the sortasc/sortdesc to make sure the correct rows are aggregated.
+If your DataFrame has 12 rows and you use maxrows (10, "Other") as filter, you'll get a table that shows the first 9 rows as-is and sums up the remaining 3 rows under the label Other.
+If your data is unsorted, make sure to call sortasc/sortdesc first to make sure the correct rows are aggregated.

-See also: aggsmall, head, tail
+See also: aggsmall, head, tail, rowslice